 The best choice is always going to be unflavored or plain yogurt.
 Greek yogurt is higher in protein and lower in lactose (natural sugar), so it’s always a good choice and better for those with lactose intolerance.

-If you can’t stand unsweetened yogurt, try something with less sugar like Siggi’s, an Icelandic-style yogurt.
+If you can’t stand unsweetened yogurt, try something with less sugar, like Siggi’s, an Icelandic yogurt.
 Another option is to mix some sweetened with plain yogurt or add berries to sweeten it without added sugars (although fruit still has naturally occurring sugar).
 Cinnamon is also an excellent choice for flavor and sweetness.

 It may be easier to eat lower-carb meals at lunch, but there are some things you may want to consider when choosing a lunch option if you have prediabetes.
 For instance, foods higher in sodium don’t cause blood sugar spikes but can be a risk factor for hypertension, which is associated with prediabetes and diabetes.
-This combination can also put you at a higher risk of stroke and heart disease.
+This combination can also increase your risk of stroke and heart disease.

 Processed meats are high in sodium.
 So while they can be a good choice for protein, they may not be the best choice if you have prediabetes, especially if you’re at risk of developing high blood pressure.